creationix/howtonode.org/articles/express-mongodb.markdown

 _Well alright, fairly small blogging apps can grow!_

-In express a 'normal' application consists of a call to `configure`, followed by a series of method calls that declare `routes` and what happens to requests that match the route followed by a call to `run`.
+In express a 'normal' application consists of a call to `configure`, followed by a series of method calls that declare `routes` and what happens to requests that match the route followed by a call to `listen`.

 Thus one of the simplest express applications could be written as follows: